 Before it can sicken people, the new coronavirus must first sneak into their cells.
 But not any cell will do.
 The virus can enter only those with a certain combination of molecules on their surfaces.

-Earlier this year, a group of scientists from across the Human Cell Atlas project realized they could look for these molecules on cells throughout the body — using data they had already collected from healthy people.
+Earlier this year, a group of scientists from across the Human Cell Atlasexternal link, opens in a new tab project realized they could look for these molecules on cells throughout the body — using data they had already collected from healthy people.

 A massive collaboration of nearly 200 scientists made this effort possible, says Aviv Regev, one of the collaborators and a Howard Hughes Medical Institute Investigator at the Massachusetts Institute of Technology.
 “By rallying together and sharing data collected for other purposes, we could draw conclusions we could not have gotten any other way,” she says.
 “This happened because of SARS-CoV-2.
 And the Human Cell Atlas network helped us pivot quickly.
 Science normally doesn’t work like this.”